publiclab/Leaflet.DistortableImage/README.md

 ##To do:

 * there are some Chrome/Firefox bugs on Android
+* shift-drag (scale with no rotate) doesnt work if you shift first, only if you drag first
+* default to order by size -- maybe need a custom $L.customOrdering boolean?

+##Lower priority:

-* figure out what `_bounds` is for and if we really need to update it
+* decide if we need to keep updating `_bounds`
 * create img.toGeoJSON() so we can send a concise description of an image to MapKnitter, plus properties:
   * locked
   * layer order
   * last touched/edited?
   * "{"type":"Feature","properties":{},"geometry":{"type":"Polygon","coordinates":[[[-0.08,51.509],[-0.06,51.503],[-0.047,51.51],[-0.08,51.509]]]}}"
+* add onLock, onUnlock, onDistortEnd - and consider plumbing events properly
 * add image ordering -- bringToFront() should be temporary only; we need img.raise() or img.lower() or img.raiseToTop() etc... also img.order() for current position in order
-* shift-drag (scale with no rotate) doesnt work if you shift first, only if you drag first
 * add an img.revert() which reverts it to orig dimensions and rotation
 * implement tab to select next image; $L.selectedIndex?